-This UNESCO World Heritage Site, 2 hours south of Calgary Alberta, shows evidence of use for over 6,000 years.
-UNESCO recognized it as one of the most outstanding and well-preserved buffalo jump sites in North America.
+This UNESCO World Heritage Site, 2 hours south of Calgary Canada, shows evidence of use for over 6,000 years.
+UNESCO recognizes it as one of the most outstanding and well-preserved buffalo jump sites in North America.

-The modern 5-level centre’s exhibits discuss how the Head-Smashed-In location was central to the survival of the Early Plains People for thousands of years.
-The displays depict the culture, ceremonies and the family life of these people who, today, are called the Blackfoot Nation.
+The exhibits in the modern 5-level centre discuss how the Head-Smashed-In location was central to the survival of the area’s Early Plains People for thousands of years.
+The displays depict the culture, ceremonies and the family life of the ancestors of the Blackfoot Nation.

-The centre provides details of the Buffalo hunt; the preparation, the tools used, and how the buffalo was processed into useful items for the community.
-For a better understanding of how these large buffalo hunts were carried out, watch the feature film in the theatre.
+Learn about the bison hunt; the preparation, the tools used, and how the bison was processed into useful items for the community.
+For a better understanding of how these large hunts were carried out, watch the feature film in the theatre.

 What makes a good Buffalo Jump?

 An efficient jump site has a sheer cliff or ridge line with an open plateau of prairie grassland behind it.
 Hundreds of bison stampede unknowingly to the cliff edge and fall over the precipice, landing in a heap at the base of the cliff.
 The Plains people used these steep cliffs to efficiently kill bison in mass quantities, ensuring the survival of the entire community.

 Preparation started days before the hunt.
 On the plateau, the people constructed cairns which were piles of rock and brush.
 Cairns were placed 5 to 10 meters apart, in 2 lines, in the shape of a funnel.
 The v-shaped lines of cairns created a drive lane for the buffalo.
 Due to its limited vision, the bison perceive these lines of cairns as solid walls.